securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 }
 ```

-Now that we’ve understood the Authorization Code flow, let’s look at how it can be made more secure for public clients like mobile and SPA applications using **PKCE (Proof Key for Code Exchange)**.
+Now that we've understood the Authorization Code flow, let's look at how it can be made more secure for public clients like mobile and SPA applications using **PKCE (Proof Key for Code Exchange)**.

 ## **PKCE (Proof Key for Code Exchange)**
 The Authorization Code Grant Type can be enhanced with **PKCE** ([RFC 7636](https://datatracker.ietf.org/doc/html/rfc7636)) to make it more secure, especially for public clients (e.g., single-page apps, mobile apps) that cannot securely store a client secret.
 PKCE prevents authorization code interception attacks by adding an extra layer of verification.